Murder of David Gunn

 On March 10, 1993, Dr. David Gunn was fatally shot by anti-abortion extremist Michael Frederick Griffin in Pensacola, Florida.
-It was the first documented killing of an obstetrics and gynaecology doctor where the stated intention of the perpetrator was to prevent a doctor from providing abortion care in an act of anti-abortion violence in the United States.
+It was the first documented killing of an obstetrics and gynaecology doctor where the stated intention of the perpetrator was to prevent a doctor from providing abortion care.

 A jury deliberated three hours before finding Griffin guilty on March 4, 1994.
 He was sentenced to 25 years to life in prison, which he is serving at Blackwater River Correctional Facility in Milton, Florida.
 In November 2017, the Florida Commission on Offender Review set Griffin's tentative release date for March 4, 2043, when he will be 81.

 Persons involved

 David Gunn (November 16, 1945 – March 10, 1993) was an American physician.
 He received his bachelor's degree from Vanderbilt University and earned his M.D. at the University of Kentucky.
 Gunn moved to Brewton, Alabama, after his residency, choosing to provide OB/GYN and abortion services in the rural United States.

 Michael Frederick Griffin was 31 years old at the time of the shooting.
 The New York Times described Griffin as "a fundamentalist Christian and a loner with a bad temper".